 B3.
 Scenario 3: Achieve LOS - Fair Condition

 Renewal, Replacement, Rehabilitation, Disposal and Service Improvement Activities needs of Facilities and Other assets.
-Table B3.0.5 lists cost to achieve Fair condition LOS.

 These activities and planned expenditure are described in Table B2.0.4 which lists the total amount to maintain current LOS